polarityio/sumo-logic/README.md

 ## Time zone for log search parameters

-The time zone if from/to is not in milliseconds.
+The time zone to be used for the search.
 See this Wikipedia article - https://en.wikipedia.org/wiki/List_of_tz_database_time_zones, for a list of valid time zone codes.

 ## Search By Receipt Time